FRUIT

 |

-packages of Jello into a bowl.
-We want to make a thick dessert which
+of Jello into a bowl.
+We want to make a thick dessert which will

 |

-of BOILING water.
-Do not add the additional 2 cups called for
+water.
+Do not add the additional 2 cups called for on the box.

 |

-knife, score the hardened Jello into the thinnest possible slices.
+the hardened Jello into the thinnest possible slices.
+If you have

-If you have a serrated knife, that will add to the attractiveness
+a serrated knife, that will add to the attractiveness of the finished

 |